Table of Contents

 Manually compiled on Unix (including macOS) SAIL_COMBINE_CODECS=OFF (the default)

-environment variable with a list of ';'-separated paths
+SAIL_THIRD_PARTY_CODECS_PATH environment variable is searched for a list of ';'-separated paths

 How can I point SAIL to my custom codecs?